-To boost your academic career — spending countless hours on administrative duties will get you a long way in science — early career researchers1 should consider picking up at least one associate editor position for a scientific journal.
+To boost your academic career, early career researchers1 should consider picking up at least one associate editor position for a scientific journal.
+After all, spending countless hours on administrative duties will get you a long way in science.

 Below I provide a 15-minute 3-step tutorial on how you can easily do that, based on my own experiences.